Relaxing Wrinkles with BOTOX®

 BOTOX® is often called a “lunchtime procedure” because people can have a session on their lunch break.
 There is no recovery time needed.
 But it is important not to rub the injected areas for 12 hours after your session because this can move the BOTOX® into unwanted areas.

 Potential Side Effects

 Patients may have some slight bruising and redness at the injection sites, but this passes quickly.
 Headaches can also develop, but this is very rare.

-Results from BOTOX aren’t immediate — it takes time for the muscle to relax.
-You will see your full results in three to seven days.
-Those results will last from four to six months.
-As your body absorbs the BOTOX, muscle action gradually returns and with it the lines and wrinkles caused by those muscles.
-At that point, another BOTOX session should be scheduled to maintain your results.
+Results from BOTOX® injections aren’t immediate — it takes time for the muscle to relax.
+You will see full results in ten days.
+Those results will last from three to six months.
+As your body absorbs the BOTOX®, muscle action gradually returns and with it the lines and wrinkles caused by those muscles.
+At that point, another BOTOX® session should be scheduled to maintain your results.
 Research has shown that after repeated treatments, the muscles in question tend to relax and don’t contract as aggressively.

-Dr. Saltz and his team of nurses and master aestheticians in Utah will evaluate you entire facial anatomy and your particular aging issues to give you options for facial skin improvement.
-There are other procedures such as fillers, skin peels, microdermabrasion, and intense pulsed light that can complement BOTOX.
-They can even be done at the same time as your BOTOX session to save you time.
+Dr. Saltz and his team of nurses and master aestheticians in Utah will evaluate your entire facial anatomy and your particular aging issues to give you options for facial skin improvement.
+There are other procedures such as fillers, skin peels, microdermabrasion, and intense pulsed light that can complement BOTOX®.
+They can even be done at the same time as your BOTOX® session to save you time.